This help document describes the Phenotypes section of an Allele Detail report and answers the following questions:

 Can I see annotations for every checkmarked item in a Genotypes column?

 - The color assigned to the genotype appears in a small box.
 The genotype abbreviation appears beneath the box (e.g., hm1).
-This enables quick identification of genotypes, particularly when opening several windows for comparison.
+This enables quick identification of genotypes, particularly when opening several tabs for comparison.

 - Mouse Models of Human Disease appears if relevant for this genotype.